Lukenya Hills

 Notable birds in Lukenya; Common Ostrich, Helmeted Guineafowl, Harlequin Quail, Yellow-throated Sandgrouse, Von der Decken’s Hornbill, Kori Bustard, Great Spotted Cuckoo, Dusky Nightjar, Three-banded Plover, Spur-winged Plover, Temminck’s Courser, Secretarybird, Bateleur, White-backed Vulture, Verreaux’s Eagle, Spotted Eagle Owl, Buff-bellied Warbler, Black-faced Waxbill, Southern Grosbeak Canary, Greater Honeyguide, Brubru, Bare-eyed Thrush, Mosque Swallow, Crimson-rumped Waxbill, Fawn-colored Lark, Steel-blue Whydah, African Penduline Tit, Banded Parisoma, Sentinel Lark, Northern Brownbul, Barred Warbler, and White-throated Robin.

-Paradise Lost is one of the best birding hotspots close to Nairobi, combining exceptional birdwatching with rich history and scenic beauty.
-The area lives up to its name, offering a peaceful natural environment with diverse habitats that support a wide variety of bird species.
+Paradise Lost is one of the best birding hotspots near Nairobi, offering exceptional birdwatching alongside rich history and beautiful scenery.
+True to its name, the area provides a peaceful natural environment with diverse habitats that support an impressive variety of bird species.

-The main attraction is the caves and waterfall, which were once used by the Mau Mau freedom fighters during Kenya’s struggle for independence.
-Today, the site is better known for its wetlands, grasslands, plantations, and forest, all of which provide superb birdwatching opportunities.
-Birding here is conducted on foot, allowing birders to fully immerse themselves in the landscape while exploring trails that can last between 7–8 hours.
+Its most famous features are the caves and waterfall, historically used by Mau Mau freedom fighters during Kenya’s struggle for independence.
+Today, however, the site is celebrated for its wetlands, grasslands, plantations, and forests, which offer superb birdwatching opportunities.
+Birding here is done entirely on foot, allowing visitors to fully immerse themselves in the landscape while exploring the nature trails, significantly increasing the variety and number of species you can encounter.
+Also, making it easier to approach birds quietly and get to see much of the bird’s details

-Apart from birding, visitors can also enjoy the on-site coffee factory, where fresh blends are prepared and sold at affordable prices—a unique bonus to the Paradise Lost experience.
+Beyond birding, visitors can stop by the on-site coffee factory, where fresh blends are prepared and sold at affordable prices—a delightful bonus to the Paradise Lost experience.

 Waterbirds: Little Grebe, Yellow-billed Stork, African Spoonbill, Gray Heron, Great Cormorant, Reed Cormorant, African Darter, Little Bittern, Knob-billed Duck, African Black Duck